-This vehicle is a single person ADULT VEHICLE ONLY.
+This vehicle is an ADULT VEHICLE ONLY.
 Operation is prohibited for anyone under the age of 16.
-No passengers are allowed on CFMOTO vehicles designed for single person operation.
+No passengers under age 12 are allowed on CFMOTO vehicles designed to carry a passenger.

 Know Your Vehicle

 As the operator of the vehicle, you are responsible for your personal safety, the safety of others, and the protection of the environment.
 Read and understand your owner's manual, which includes valuable information about all aspects of your vehicle, including safe operating procedures.